eugenkaltenegger/ros_google_test_example/README.md

 # ROS - Google Tests - Example Package

 This is an example package for the usage of Google Tests (`gtest` and `gmock`) with ROS.
+This project aims to show how to integrate `gtest` and `gmock` in a ROS package.
+The different test methods and mocks are not discussed in detail.

 The files containing the test cases should be located at `<package_root>/test`.

 The main function can create a ROS node as well as a nodehandle (a running roscore is required).